jlarfors/kautz-graph-overlay/README.md

 	$> ssh-add

 # Setting up the network
-To set up the network enter the directory to which the aforementioned files were extracted and to which anyc and anybase were installed.
+To set up the network enter the directory to which the aforementioned files were extracted and to which async and anybase were installed.
 Then start the network by starting the kautz-master.js, for example:

 	$> node kautz-master.js 51000 2 10 ukko144 ukko141 ukko014 ukko110